devictoribero/elrincondevictor/content/how-to-use-husky-to-create-pre-commit-and-pre-push-hooks.md

 ---
 author_name: Victor Ribero
-author_img_src: /static/img/victor-ribero-avatar.jpg
+author_img_src: /img/victor-ribero-avatar.jpg
 title: How to use Husky to create pre-commit and pre-push hooks
 slug: how-to-use-husky-to-create-pre-commit-and-pre-push-hooks
-description: Learn how to execute Husky to prevennt git push and git commit to execute your tests, linting, formating or whatever you want.
+description: Learn how to execute Husky to prevent git push and git commit to execute your tests, linting, formatting or whatever you want.
-img_src: /static/img/how-to-execute-tests-before-git-commits-using-husky.png
-img_preview_src: /static/img/how-to-execute-tests-before-git-commits-using-husky-preview.png
 date: 2020-09-07
 tags: [tech]
 isFeatured: true